natgo/wt-wiki-scraper/wikitext-transpiled/ground/Shturm-S.md

 The list of available ATGM in order of acquisition:

 * HEAT - Default ATGM, which has about 550 mm penetration.
-Launched at atleast 230 m/s with high acceleration.
+Launched at 230 m/s with high acceleration.
 Can deal with anything at the BR, but does only punctual damage like HEATFS.
 Tanks with heavy NERA or ERA amount will resist it and suffer less than fatal damage or no damage.

 * Tandem HEAT - ATGM with a double payload.
-Launched at atleast 230 m/s with high acceleration.
+Launched at 230 m/s with high acceleration.
 Extremely high post-penetration damage.
 Designed to annihilate ERA and other countermeasures and then destroy the tank in one hit.
 Each payload can penetrate about 800 mm of composite armour at a flat angle.
 Tandem warhead ignores ERA and penetration should be calculated as if it was not present, unless you hit the target at an extreme angle, launching the actual projectile into yet another ERA layer.

 * HE - A guided missile with a HE payload.
 Launched at about 130 m/s with poor acceleration.
 Can penetrate about 55 mm of armour, making it on par with the second strongest HE shells in terms of pure damage.
 Can be used to cause overpressure damage by hitting tracks or tank's roof, similarly to HE shells, but has negligible area of effect and is weak against ERA plating.
 Due to its low launch speed it is suitable for close range combat, particularly in AB.
 Outside of the tank's own BR, it can be used as a utility ammo to destroy NERA tanks, which the tandem HEAT might not be able to even scratch.
 This missile has enough explosive mass to damage ground, but it has no practical application outside of AB, since damage is very low.